Helpico/Helpico/README.md

 These two crises feed each other in a destructive cycle: when a child's nervous system is locked in survival mode, learning feels impossible.
 When they fail to learn, their trauma and anxiety deepen.
 My work is dedicated to breaking this cycle.

 ## Our Approach: Therapeutic Education
 We are pioneering the "Therapeutic Education" paradigm.
 It is built on a simple but powerful idea: that learning itself can be a gentle and effective form of mental health care.
-We answer the question: **What can we do when a child wants to learn, but their trauma won't let them?**
+We answer the question: **What can we do when a child wants to learn, but their trauma won't let them?** We are driven by a single, urgent mission: to build digital-first solutions that help children heal through learning.

 Our initiative develops accessible digital tools that empower children to rebuild focus, motivation, and emotional safety.
 These tools are delivered through our two core platforms:
 *   **Helpica.me:** A chatbot-course that provides practical, trauma-informed guidance to parents and educators.